jfcloutier/jfcloutier.github.io/_posts/2015-11-04-cqrs_elixir_phoenix.markdown

 end
 {% endhighlight %}

-The important point is that the Genserver process is called with an *immutable* data structure ({:do_something, param1, param2} which is a tuple).
+The important point is that the Genserver process is called with an *immutable* data structure ({:update_something, param1, param2} which is a tuple).
 The tuple is the command.

 Queries handled by a GenServer/application service look the same.
 The difference, which is so far only implied in the code, is that a command will alter the database whereas a query will not.